jolars/normreg/paper/rebuttal.md

 > lasso problem, since I am not familiar to the topic of Lasso).

-We think that it is, to put it mildly, questionable to demand that a paper on regularized linear regression should be tailored for deep neural networks (and that it would hold no value otherwise), especially given that the reviewer admits to having no familiarity with the topic of the paper.
+We think that it is, to put it mildly, questionable to demand that a paper on We think that it is highly questionable to demand that a paper on regularized linear regression should be tailored for deep neural networks (and that it would hold no value otherwise), especially given that the reviewer admits to having no familiarity with the topic of the paper.
 We hope that you